My child was arrested, what happens now?

 When can my child be tried as an adult?

 Your child must be at least 14 years old and have committed a very serious offense as defined in the California Penal Code to be charged as an adult.
-The District Attorney considers the degree of criminal sophistication, the child’s potential for rehabilitation, previous criminal history, whether the minor responded to previous attempts at rehabilitation, and the circumstances and gravity of the present offense.
+Based on a petition filed by the DAO, the court will ultimately decide which cases are moved out of juvenile court.

 My child was declared a Ward of the Court as the result of a sustained criminal charge and placed on probation.
 What can I now expect?

-You can expect your child to be contacted at school.
-In most cases, you can also expect DPOs to make home visits.
-If search and seizure is imposed, they may search your child’s room and all common areas of your residence (all areas the child has access to).
-DPOs may do this on their own, with another DPO, and/or with local Police Officers and/or the Gang Task Force.
+While on probation, you can expect your child to be contacted at home and in school.
+If search and seizure is imposed, the DPO may search your child’s room and all common areas of your residence (all areas the child has access to).
+DPOs may do this on their own, with another DPO, and/or with local law enforcement , based on the the circumstances of the case.
 The frequency and type of contact will be based on the level of supervision that meets the needs of the child, in an effort to prevent continued criminal or delinquent behavior.

 How long will my child be on probation?